by Stefan Wyeth | 3,7 / 5,0 | Approximate reading time: 5 Minutes

 More Information

-With only 4 operators and 8-voice polyphony, the Digitone might seem somewhat basic compared to other FM synths.
-However, the polyphonic sequencer provides 4 synth tracks and 4 MIDI tracks and the ability to create whole arrangements live.
+With only 4 operators and 16-voice polyphony, the Digitone might seem somewhat basic compared to other FM synths.
+However, the polyphonic sequencer provides 16 tracks that can be used as synth or MIDI tracks and you have the ability to create whole arrangements live.

 You also have features like micro timings and the ability to edit sounds per step, which opens up a lot of possibilities.
 If you’re goal is to make music rather than simply play around with FM synthesis, this is the option for you.